PandemicPreventionInstitute/SHED/readme.md

 solved with `conda config --set channel_priority false` and then rerunning the installation of fastx toolkit.

-Finally, install `SAM refiner` with `conda install -c bioconda samrefiner`.
+Finally, `cd` to the folder in which the `pipeline.py` script is running and install `SAM refiner` with `curl https://raw.githubusercontent.com/degregory/SAM_Refiner/main/SAM_Refiner.py -o SAM_Refiner.py`.